Zita: Death and veneration

 Zita died peacefully in the Fatinelli house on April 27, 1272, aged 60.
 It is said that a star appeared above the attic where she slept at the moment of her death.
 She had served and edified the family for 48 years, and had become practically venerated by the family.
 After 150 miracles had been attributed to Zita's intercession and recognized by the church, she was canonized in 1696.
-Soon after Zita's death a popular cult grew up around her, centering on the Basilica of San Frediano in Lucca.Each year on April 27, the people of Lucca bake bread and bring flowers to San Frediano in celebration of her feast day.
+Soon after Zita's death a popular cult grew up around her, centering on the Basilica of San Frediano in Lucca.
+Each year on April 27, the people of Lucca bake bread and bring flowers to San Frediano in celebration of her feast day.

 Zita was exhumed in 1580, and discovered to be incorrupt.
 The body is on display for public veneration in the Basilica di San Frediano in Lucca.

 Guilds were established in St Zita's honour to provide homes for servants who were temporarily out of work, to care for those aged or incurably ill, and to provide terms of long service.

 During the late medieval era, St Zita's popular cult had grown throughout Europe.
 In England she was known as Sitha, and was popularly invoked by maidservants and housewives, particularly in event of having lost keys, or when crossing rivers or bridges.
 Images of St Zita exist in churches across southern England.
 However, despite the gaining popularity, especially amongst women at this time, the cult was not an official one.

 Pope Leo X sanctioned a liturgical cult within the church in the early 16th century, which was confirmed upon her canonization in 1696 by Pope Innocent XII.
 In 1748, Pope Benedict XIV added her name to the Roman Martyrology.

 In 2022, Zita was officially added to the Episcopal Church liturgical calendar with a feast day on 27 April.

 Patronage and legacy

 Zita is the patroness saint of domestic workers, housekeepers, waitresses, and household chores.
-Her feast day in the Roman Catholic Church is 27 April.
+Her feast day is 27 April.
 From 1890 to 2000 St. Zita's Home for Friendless Women in Manhattan provided food, clothing, shelter, and job training for destitute women.